 HOW TO GET THERE

-The closest Metro station, Repubblica, on the Metro Line A, can be found right in the square.
-A bus station with the same name is located to the east of the square, on the bus Lines 64, 70, 82, 85, 170, 590 and 910.
+The Termini railway station is located about 250 meters away.
+The closest Metro station, Repubblica, on the Metro Line A, can be found in the square.
+A bus stop with the same name is located in the eastern part of the square, on the bus Lines 64, 70, 82, 85, 170, 590 and 910.